Antisource/1984/README.md

 ## Project Structure

 - **data**: This directory contains the raw text data of both the book and the album lyrics.
+- **1984 versus NLP**: This a jupyter notebook which performs the above tasks.

 ## Getting Started